I Love You Always Forever: Reception

 The success of "I Love You Always Forever" earned Lewis a nomination for Best British Female Artist at the 1997 Brit Awards.
 In the US, Andrea Ganis, executive VP of Lewis' record label, Atlantic, said: "Radio stations across the country keep telling us the same thing over and over", Ganis says.
 "They play it and, almost overnight, it's their most requested song.
 Maybe it's because things have been so dark lately in pop and then along comes a record that everybody can sing along to.
 It's almost like a catharsis for a lot of people."
 It became a "runaway hit" without any extra marketing boost from high-profile events of the time such as a hit movie or the 1996 Atlanta Olympic Games, and was the first single to achieve over one million airplay detections in the US.

 AllMusic editor Tom Demalon called the song "compelling" in his review of Now in a Minute.
 He noted that Lewis "has a girlish voice that sounds like a less quirky Kate Bush."
-Larry Flick from Billboard described it as a "quietly percussive pop chugger", complimenting Lewis' voice as a "delicate, girlish voice that gives the song a winsome quality, which adds to its already considerable charm."
+Larry Flick from Billboard magazine described it as a "quietly percussive pop chugger", complimenting Lewis' voice as a "delicate, girlish voice that gives the song a winsome quality, which adds to its already considerable charm."
 Tracey Pepper from Entertainment Weekly noted that it is "more sophisticated than a first listen might reveal.
 "I Love You Always Forever"'s chanted chorus, chugging rhythm, and bright melody make it obvious that the newcomer Donna Lewis, whose girlish voice often sounds like Cyndi Lauper's, knows the value of building tension and mood, even in a pop song."
 Eamon Joyce from Miscellany News commented that "upon hearing the song, it's embedded in your head for weeks."
 Bob Waliszewski of Plugged In stated that Lewis "pledges lifelong commitment" on the song.

 Music video

-The song's accompanying music video was directed by Randee St. Nicholas.
+The music video for "I Love You Always Forever" was directed by Randee St. Nicholas.
 It is very simple, showing Lewis performing the song dressed in all white in a beige rotating room.
 Other scenes feature her against a black background, with snow boots on her hands against a wall, and playing a piano.